 What are the consequences for European tourists, students and expatriates in the UK?

 Whatever the reasons for traveling to the UK,it goes without saying that the cost of living, already very high in the capital, will be even higher.
 Thus the travel budget or daily living budget will necessarily have to be revised upwards.
 The Erasmus programme has been halted by the UNITED Kingdom and is being replaced by the Turing programme, the outlines of which have yet to be clarified.
 If you want to learn English, destinations like Ireland, Malta or Scandinavia now appear as real alternatives for a European student.

 Brexit: a challenge that presents itself to the British

 Brexit revives the various desires for independence of Ireland and Scotland rather pro-European.
 On the other hand, many are concerned about the impact of Brexit on the country’s attractiveness, particularly for potential investors.
 There is also the question of the creation of a new financial center in Europe.
-Frankfurt or Paris could then take advantage of this opportunity to become the place of creation of a new European economic place.
-Thus, the British will have to hurry to make Brexit viable by creating a veritable battery of agreements on the themes of free trade, immigration, European Union funding programs… On both sides, questions are numerous and the outcome of the discussions is expected to be heated for years to come…
+Amsterdam seems to be taking advantage of this opportunity to become the place of the creation of a new European financial centre.
+The British must hurry to make Brexit viable by creating a real series of agreements on the themes of free trade, immigration, EU funding programmes…